 We report here a cytosolic pathway required for mitochondrial biogenesis that relies on N6AMT1.
-We show that N6AMT1 is required for the cytosolic translation of two key subunits from the mitochondrial RNA processing machinery, the deficiency of which leads to MRG stress, double-stranded RNA accumulation, immune signaling, and a collapse in OXPHOS (Figure 4F).
+We show that N6AMT1 is required for the cytosolic translation of two key subunits from the mitochondrial RNA processing machinery, the deficiency of which leads to MRG stress, dsRNA accumulation, immune signaling, and a collapse in OXPHOS (Fig. 4F).